geosolutions-it/MapStore2/docs/developer-guide/building-and-deploying.md

 ## Building the documentation

+MapStore generates 2 types of documentation:

+* JSDoc: generated from source code, provides a reference of the API and for the plugins configurations
+* MkDocs: generated from markdown files, provides guides for the developers and users

+### API and Plugins documentation (JSDoc)

-MapStore uses JSDoc to annotate the components, so the documentation can be automatically generated using [docma](http://onury.github.io/docma/).
-Please see [http://usejsdoc.org/](http://usejsdoc.org/) for further information about code documentation.
+The JSDoc documentation can be automatically generated using [docma](http://onury.github.io/docma/).
+Please see [http://usejsdoc.org/](http://usejsdoc.org/) for further information about how to write proper documentation.

 Refer to the existing files to follow the documentation style: